-Credits: 20 Session: 2022/23 January-June
+Credits: 20 Session: 2023/24 January-June

-Pre-requisite Modules:

-Co-requisite Modules: Lecturer(s): Dr M Bassetto, Dr EJ Loveridge
+Lecturer(s): Dr EJ Loveridge, Dr MR Gill

-nours practical,

-nours classes,

-iours workshops,
+33 hours classes, 11 hours workshops,

-ours independent study,
+76 hours independent study,

-nours preparation for assessment

-: Flipped classes, seminars, workshops, peer support, laboratory experiments and online content.
+Delivery Method: Flipped classes, seminars, workshops, peer support, laboratory experiments and online content.

-Module Aims: T will build on core specialised metab chemistry.
-Enzym overview of key c of the module stu his module will introduce students to the sub-disciplines of biological and medicinal chemistry.
-It material taught in the first year and semester 1 of the second year.
-An introduction to primary and olism will be given, demonstrating that biological reactions obey the same laws as synthetic organic nes will be introduced as the key catalysts within biological chemistry.
-Students will also be given an concepts and strategies in medicinal chemistry, including pharmacological considerations.
-By the end dents will be equipped with the core tools to understand and study bio-organic reactions, and will ion of medicinal chemistry.
+Module Aims: This module will introduce students to the sub-disciplines of biological and medicinal chemistry.
+It will build on core material taught in the first year and semester 1 of the second year.
+An introduction to primary and specialised metabolism will be given, demonstrating that biological reactions obey the same laws as synthetic organic chemistry.
+Enzymes will be introduced as the key catalysts within biological chemistry.
+Students will also be given an overview of key concepts and strategies in medicinal chemistry, including pharmacological considerations.
+By the end of the module students will be equipped with the core tools to understand and study bio-organic reactions, and will have an appreciation of medicinal chemistry.

+Material, techniques and skills covered in the course of this module will build on and therefore require understanding of all prior modules.

-of all prior modul The module will l be assessed by coursework (a presentation, laboratory experiments, laboratory report and
+The module will be assessed by coursework (a presentation, laboratory experiments, laboratory report and assignments) and by examination.

-assignments) and •

-Module Content Biological Chemistry:
+Module Content: Biological Chemistry:

-Biological macro molecules - proteins, nucleic acids and polysaccharides
+Biological macromolecules - proteins, nucleic acids and polysaccharides

-Lipids, phospholi pids, sugars, amino acids and nucleotides
+Lipids, phospholipids, sugars, amino acids and nucleotides

-Primary and spec ialised metabolism
+Primary and specialised metabolism

-Key bio-organic r reactions and their mechanisms
+Key bio-organic reactions and their mechanisms

 Introduction to metabolic pathways

-Enzymology - en zyme structure, function, kinetics and inhibition
+Enzymology - enzyme structure, function, kinetics and inhibition

-Medicinal Chemi stry:
+Medicinal Chemistry:

-Synthetic, compu tational and biological aspects of drug discovery and development
+Synthetic, computational and biological aspects of drug discovery and development

-Introduction to ph narmacokinetics and pharmacodynamics
+Introduction to pharmacokinetics and pharmacodynamics